 15 Small Business Tax Myths Debunked (U.S. Edition)

-When you think about all the freedoms that small business ownership allows for, it’s hard to imagine making a living any other way.
+When you think about all the freedoms that small agency ownership allows for, it’s hard to imagine making a living any other way.
 The problem?
 The challenge of navigating tax time (plus a bunch of tax myths) is enough to send you running for a safe retreat.

 While starting a business may have helped you escape the boredom, stress, or toxicity you experienced when you were employed, owning your own business is no cake-walk either.
 Especially when it comes to tax management.

 It doesn’t matter if you’re employed or self-employed.
 Everyone owes taxes to the government.
-As a small business owner in the United States, do you understand what exactly that entails?
+As a small agency owner in the United States, do you understand what exactly that entails?
 If you’re unsure, then keep reading as we uncover and debunk the 15 most common small business tax myths